NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 # Security Considerations {#security}

-As catalog zones are transmitted using DNS zone transfers, it is RECOMMENDED that catalog zone transfer are protected from unexpected modifications by way of authentication, for example by using TSIG [@!RFC8945], or Strict or Mutual TLS authentication with DNS Zone transfer over TLS or QUIC [@!RFC9103,@!RFC9250].
+As catalog zones are transmitted using DNS zone transfers, it is RECOMMENDED that catalog zone transfers are protected from unexpected modifications by way of authentication, for example by using TSIG [@!RFC8945], or Strict or Mutual TLS authentication with DNS Zone transfer over TLS or QUIC [@!RFC9103,@!RFC9250].

 Use of DNS UPDATE [@!RFC2136] to modify the content of catalog zones SHOULD similarly be authenticated.